Marveta

 Nowadays, your virtual place is more important than that of a physical location as people tend to buy online more.

-To identify the ideal location for your product, you have to determine the following questions.
+To identify the ideal location for your product, you have to answer the following questions.

 • What is the geographic location of your target audience?